Home

 Don Jose: A soldier, falls in love with Carmen, and goes awal (Absent Without Authorized Leave).
 In the end he kills her at the bull ring.

-Escomillo: A brave heroic bullfighter (Aristotle on bravery).
+Escomillo: A brave heroic bullfighter.
 Carmen leaves Don Jose for him.

 Carmen the Final Scene - Migenes Domingo (Rosi Film)